-Internal (Automatic): When the JP6 jumper is in the downward position, the Brake is Enabled automatically whenever system DC Bus voltage is applied.
-Note that PW-NC models still need voltage at terminals 9 & 10 for the cooling fan.

-External: When the JP6 jumper is in the upward position, the Brake is Enabled ONLY when voltage is applied to control terminals 9 and 10.
-This position is recommended so the Brake can be disabled when the drive is not running.

-• The PWx115NC & PWx150NC models REQUIRE voltage at terminals 9 & 10 to run the cooling fan regardless of the position of JP6
+- Internal (Automatic): When the JP6 jumper is in the downward position, the Brake is Enabled automatically whenever system DC Bus voltage is applied. - External: When the JP6 jumper is in the upward position, the Brake is enabled ONLY when voltage is applied to control terminals 9 and 10.
+This position is recommended so the Brake can be disabled when the drive is not running. - The BMx-115 & BMx-150 models REQUIRE voltage at terminals 9 & 10 to run the cooling fan so JP6 MUST be set to external for brake module to be enabled.